bokkypoobah/ConnextProjectContracts/test/TESTSPEC.md

 35. TESTME Fails if token transfer for withdrawal fails
     - with "user token withdrawal transfer failed"
     - TODO how could this fail?

+Scenario:

+1. user deposit
+2. hub deposit
+3. user withdrawal
+4. hub withdrawal
+5. user deposit + hub deposit
+6. user deposit + hub withdrawal
+7. user withdrawal + hub deposit
+8. user withdrawal + hub withdrwal
+9. Performer withdrawal booty -> eth where hub withdraws collateral
+10. user withdrawal booty -> eth where hub withdraws collateral
+11. recipient is different than user

+TODO: some of these will be covered by tests 27-34, do we need to test all scenarios?
+TODO: some of these will only apply to one of `userAuthorizedUpdate` or `hubAuthorizedUpdate`. figure out which one

 ### userAuthorizedUpdate
 Expect